 People on TV can see what you're doingThis section contains beliefs all on a common theme: People on TV can see what you're doing.
-Show most recent or highest rated first or go back to tv.

 Im not sure if i actually believed this or not but i remember asking my mom about this when i was little. we were watching a show on TV and i asked my mom if when we turned the TV off, the characters on TV were watching us. i guess I had this idea that we watch the characters but they also watch us.